Dirichlet eta function

 In mathematics, in the area of analytic number theory, the Dirichlet eta function is defined by the following Dirichlet series, which converges for any complex number having real part > 0:

 This Dirichlet series is the alternating sum corresponding to the Dirichlet series expansion of the Riemann zeta function, ζ(s) — and for this reason the Dirichlet eta function is also known as the alternating zeta function, also denoted ζ*(s).
 The following relation holds:

-Both Dirichlet eta function and Riemann zeta function are special cases of Polylogarithm.
+Both the Dirichlet eta function and the Riemann zeta function are special cases of polylogarithms.

 While the Dirichlet series expansion for the eta function is convergent only for any complex number s with real part > 0, it is Abel summable for any complex number.
 This serves to define the eta function as an entire function.
 (The above relation and the facts that the eta function is entire and $\eta(1) \neq 0$ together show the zeta function is meromorphic with a simple pole at s = 1, and possibly additional poles at the other zeros of the factor $1-2^{1-s}$, although in fact these hypothetical additional poles do not exist.)